Chloe7243/Fitmind-Enhancement/docs/source/index.rst

 Welcome to the official documentation for the **FitMind** app — a web-based wellness tool for university students to track their **stress** and **exercise** levels, visualize progress, and receive personalized recommendations.

 This documentation provides:

 - An overview of the project
 - User and system requirements
 - Implementation details
 - Setup instructions
-- Component breakdown and architecture
+- System architecture and component breakdown
+- Testing procedures
-- Testing and future improvements
+- Future improvements and feature ideas

 Contents:
 ---------